 Now, since the same crown of glory is offered to all, let us eagerly strive to become worthy of these promised blessings.

-This excerpt from a homily by St. John Chrysostom (Hom.
-2 de laudibus sancti Pauli: PG 50, 480-484) is used in the Roman Office of Readings for the Feast of the Sts.
+This post is an excerpt from a homily by St. John Chrysostom (Hom.
+2 de laudibus sancti Pauli: PG 50, 480-484).
+It appears in the Roman Office of Readings for the Feast of the Sts.
 Timothy and Titus on January 26.
 The accompanying biblical reading comes from Titus 1:7-11; 2:1-8.